bentoml/BentoML/docs/source/concepts.rst

 :code:`JsonHandler`.

-Once you've trained an ML model, you can use the :code:`BentoService#pack` method to bundle it with a BentoService instance, and save the BentoService to a file directory.
-In the process of :code:`BentoService#save`, BentoML serializes the model based on the ML training framework you're using, automatically extracts all the pip dependencies required by your BentoService class, and saves all the code, serialized model files, and requirements.txt etc into a file directory, which we call it a SavedBundle.
+Once you've trained an ML model, you can use the :ref:`BentoService#pack <bentoml-bentoservice-pack-label>` method to bundle it with a BentoService instance, and save the BentoService to a file directory.
+In the process of :ref:`BentoService#save <bentoml-bentoservice-save-label>`, BentoML serializes the model based on the ML training framework you're using, automatically extracts all the pip dependencies required by your BentoService class, and saves all the code, serialized model files, and requirements.txt etc into a file directory, which we call it a SavedBundle.

 .. code-block:: python